Daylily-Informatics/daylily/docs/install/prereq.md

 # Daylily Pre-requisites

+To create a daylily ephemeral cluster (DEC), these pre-requisites must be completed one time only.
+Once done with these pre-req's, you'll have the 6 components necessary to run the [DEC initialization](../../Install.md):
+  1. Github SSH Key Authorized
+  2. AWS CLI Credentials
+  3. AWS PEM File
+  4. Sufficent AWS Spot Quota Allowance
+  5. AWS VPC, Public/Private Subnet IDs
+  6. AWS Cost Tracking Tagging Policy ARN
+  7. A new S3 Bucket

+  > With the above info, you will be able to create as many DECs as your AWS quotas allow.
+  > *These resources only need to be created this one time*.

 ## Github Account & Stored Local id_rsa.pub
   - Create you local ssh key if you have not done so already.
   ```bash